 And on and on goes the roller coaster of life!

-And in June 2013 we are back in the revolving door of doctors, this time for my heart.
-So the focus has shifted, BUT...
+So the focus has shifted yet again, BUT...
 I continue to THANK YOU for your prayers, love & support.
 I receive them with open & loving arms.
-My wish is that I will gain strength from you, will provide strength to others & will help to strip away the fears we each experience.
+My wish is that I will gain strength from you, will provide helpful information and strength to others & will help to strip away the fears we each experience.

-LIVESTRONG: I am strong.
+I am strong.
 I am loved.
 I am healthy.
-WE WILL WIN!
+I WILL SURVIVE!

 WARNING: Contents may be uplifting, sad, funny, scary, downright depressing ~ THAT IS CANCER .... at it's best, at its worst.